KhushiSavarn/Quiz_GTU_ki_Tapri/README.md

-# QUIZ module for the AP
+# QUIZ module for the APP